Hangover Remedy Overview

 - Take another multivitamin - Replenishing C and B vitamins in particular can help get rid of the rest of the toxins.

-For more information on hangovers, alcohol and related topics, check out the links on the next page.
+For more information on hangovers, alcohol and related topics, check out the links below.